 Layering sounds changes or sculpts the frequencies into a new sound.
 It’s like design, or painting, or sculpting patterns for your ears, body and emotions.

 Elizabeth de Lise (she/they) is an artist based in Philadelphia. de Lise’s work has been described as bridging the gap between “experimental and widely accessible” (John Vettese for NPR), and “playful, ambitious…undeniably luscious” (Lizzie Quinlan for Earhart).
 They front the band Lizdelise, a dreamy pop rock band from Philadelphia.
 Angular guitar lines meet looper and drum samples to create pulsing, intricate soundscapes and melodies–equal parts distortion and intimacy.
 (For fans of St. Vincent, Wye Oak, Dirty Projectors)

-Liz and I have known one another for about a decade now.
+Elizabeth and I have known one another for about a decade now.
 We met in college where we both worked at the student-run coffee shop on campus.
-Liz played in various bands on campus, she did shows at the coffeeshop and at our dorm, Earth House, where we eventually lived together.
-We traveled across the country one summer with our friend Eliza and lived in Portland and Liz busked (played guitar on the sidewalk) for summer funds and got to know the unhoused community there.
+They played in various bands on campus, she did shows at the coffeeshop and at our dorm, Earth House, where we eventually lived together.
+We traveled across the country one summer with our friend Eliza and lived in Portland and Elizabeth busked (played guitar on the sidewalk) for summer funds and got to know the unhoused community there.

 Over the years we’ve kept in touch and we talk nearly every day.
 I am so lucky to work closely with such a trusted friend (and brilliant creative mind) on a project that is so near and dear to my heart.

 In this episode I share a bit about my personal experience of sound.
 I live with a sound sensitivity and neurological condition known as Misophonia.
 This video on Treating Misphonia was particularly helpful to me (I won’t be sharing the other videos that include all the trigger sounds, I’ll let you find that on your own!).